CollaboRateMgmt/CollaboRate/README.md

 - No need for subjective appraisals done by humans.
 This ends a huge source of workplace conflict and injustice.
 - Since project security and complexity are no longer issues:
   - No need to call employees to an office and keep an eye on them.
 So employees can work from home.
-  - Employees can work for multiple projects and organizations at the same time with security concerns from any organization.
+  - Employees can work for many projects and organizations at the same time.
+Organizations will not have security or productivity concerns.

 # Detailed benefits for customers
   - Faster time to completion